dushyantahuja/KlipperScreen/docs/Installation.md

 be slightly different depending on what model you get.
 I am developing on a 1024x600 resolution screen.
 Due to this, other resolutions may not be scaled properly at this moment.
 UI scaling is a future development item.

+Will also work with a PiTFT 3.5 (http://www.lcdwiki.com/3.5inch_RPi_Display).
+This is a smaller, much cheaper display that can be installed directly on the RPi using the GPIO pins.
+No additional cables required.

 #### Configure Hardware

 Add the following to _/boot/config.txt_.
 You can alter the hdmi_cvt to your screen specifications.
 This example is setup